ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

 To get this to work correctly, there are only three steps:

-1. Go to View > UI Editor and drag a Canvas into the hierarchy.
+1. Go to Object > 2D UI and click a Canvas into the hierarchy.

-1. Drag an Ability Control from the View > UI Editor onto the Canvas and rename that control to `AbilityUI`.
+1. Create an Ability Control from the Object > 2D UI onto the Canvas and rename that control to `AbilityUI`.

 2. In the same `AbilityScript` that we made above, get a reference to that new ability control.
  `local abilityControl = game:FindObjectByName("AbilityUI")`